-Heart disease incudes a wide variety of conditions (click through) than can be cause by a wide variety of different factors.
+Heart disease includes a wide variety of conditions that can be caused by a wide variety of different factors.

-Specific types of heart disease such as rheumatic heart disease or congenital heart disease has specific causes such as infection or birth defects.
-However, most cases of heart disease develop due to gradual damage to the heart and the blood vessels, such as atherosclerosis and heart failure.
-In this case heart disease, often does not have a single cause, but rather many factors than together increase the chance of heart disease and eventually results in heart disease.
-These factors that does not directly results in heart disease, but contribute to its development are called risk factors.
-The more risk factors you have, and the more serious the individual ones are, the greater the chance of heart disease./p>
+Specific types of heart disease such as rheumatic heart disease or congenital heart disease have specific causes such as infection or birth defects.
+However, most cases of heart disease develop due to gradual damage to the heart and the blood vessels.
+In this case, heart disease often does not have a single cause, but rather many factors than together increase the chance of heart damage and eventually results in heart disease.
+These factors that do not directly result in heart disease but contribute to its development are called risk factors.
+The more risk factors you have, and the more serious the individual ones are, the greater the chance of developing heart disease.

 Some risk factors are out of your control but can still make heart diseases and strokes more likely.
 Even though you can’t change them, you should still be aware and control what you can.
 The most common uncontrollable risk factors are:

 Age – heart diseases become more likely with age